U.S. freezes assets of Pakistan-based Haqqani militants

 In 2011, the United States' former top military official, Mike Mullen, made waves by calling the group a "veritable arm" of Pakistan's powerful intelligence service, ISI.
 In September 2012, the State Department officially designated the group as a "foreign terrorist organization."

-Since then, Obama administration officials have briefed Congress on the issue, but some lawmakers appear to remain dissatisfied.
-In December, as part of an annual defense spending bill, lawmakers required the administration to report back on its efforts to disrupt the Haqqani group.

-Some U.S. officials have been reluctant to take steps against the Haqqani network that might jeopardize the administration's ability to initiate peace talks between the Afghan government and its militant opponents.

-The decision to freeze suspected Haqqani militants' assets came as the Obama administration moves to wind down its 12-year-long war in Afghanistan.
+The decision to freeze suspected Haqqani militants' assets comes as the Obama administration moves to wind down its 12-year-long war in Afghanistan.

 This week, President Barack Obama met with senior military commanders to discuss the U.S. military presence in Afghanistan.
 Officials have planned to keep a modest U.S. force there after this year, if the Afghan government will agree to sign a bilateral security deal that authorizes a foreign military presence after 2014.